Getting started with development¶

 If you are triaging or fixing bugs, keep in mind that Plone has a version support policy.

-- Python Imaging Library (PIL).
-Make sure to install this into the proper python environment.
+Python Imaging Library (PIL).
+Make sure to install it or its dependencies.
+This depends on the your operating system.

 If you run into issues in this process, please see the doc Troubleshooting.

 This will run for a long time if it is your first pull (~20 mins).
-Once that is done pulling down eggs, you can start your new instance with
+Once that is done pulling down eggs, you can start your new instance (on python 2.7) with:

 The default username/password for a dev instance is admin/admin.